Tereza Constantinou

 Supplementary: Non-research

 Often found on weekend adventures, cycling trips around Cambridge, out for a coffee & a pastry, bouldering, or trying to earn a solo gliding license when the weather allows!
-I also solo-travel and explore as much as possible, with only 1 continent to go!
+I also love to slow solo-travel as much as possible, with only 1 continent to go!